wp-plugins/wpjaipho/readme.txt

 After the activation, any page containing Gallery made on WP Media Library or NextGEN plugin will work out of the box, transforming the gallery pages into mobile optimized for all iPhone and iPad visitors on your site.

 == Changelog ==

+= v1.2.1 - 20.9.2012 =
+* Bugfix : suppressed eventual php warnings when calling realpath() function.
+Prior to this version, realpath() call could trigger php warning when the php safe_mode was on.

 = v1.2.0 - 4.9.2012 =
 * Feature : basic NextGEN Gallery support - [nggallery] shortcode and only "id" attribute are used